Evolution

 - Seed

-plants span the fossil record with the seed ferns, or
+plants span the fossil record with the seed ferns,

-(Pteridospermae) once dominating and building entire forests
+(Pteridospermae) once dominating and building entire

 seed ferns were largely replaced by gymnosperms until

-the Cretaceous, when the Angiosperms became dominant.
+the Cretaceous, when the Angiosperms became dominant,

 - Gymnosperm